 Phone: (717) 705-4851

 Email: : email@example.com

-EPA has evaluated available information and has determined that human exposures to contamination are under control at the Harley-Davidson facility.
+EPA has evaluated available information and has determined that human exposures to contamination are indeterminate due to a lack of sufficient evidence to rule out exposures to contamination via vapor intrusion in one area of the Facility.
 Migration of contaminated groundwater is indeterminate as potential ecological impacts to Codorus Creek are unknown.
-The Facility is currently conducting a study to assess how contamination from groundwater beneath the Facility is interacting with the creek.
+The Facility is conducting additional activities to both determine whether vapor intrusion exposures are of concern and assess how groundwater contamination beneath the Facility is interacting with the creek.

 EPA and PADEP approved Part 1 of the Facility’s Supplemental Remedial Investigation for Groundwater in February 2012, and the Supplemental Remedial Investigation for Soils in March 2010.
 Part 2 of the groundwater investigation began in May 2012 and is anticipated to continue for two years.
 Part 2 includes several tasks such as: source area investigations, assessment of the migration of groundwater and contaminants near the property boundary in several areas, and the installation of new wells.
 Once these investigations are completed, a feasibility study will be conducted to assess various remedial options that will address contamination at the Facility.